alnahian2003/mastering-php/readme.md

 ### What I'm Gonna Cover Up

 I have made a checklist of my learning path with php and listed almost every single basic to advanced 'must learn' topics by following W3Schools website's PHP Roadmap.
+Then,

-1. Then I marked couple of them as '~ Completed' which I've completed learning already.
+1. I marked couple of them as '~ Completed' which I've completed learning already.

 2. I also marked some of them as '~ Half Done' which I've completed learning and stopped in the mid-way.